mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type RemoveTags: list
     :param RemoveTags:

-      Tags to remove from the existing list of tags associated with the product.
+      The tags to remove from the product.